nhsd-a2si/docs-uec-appts/index.md

 ## Introduction

 There is a demand for direct appointment booking capabilities across multiple Urgent and Emergency Care (UEC) services in England.
-This need stems from system interoperability and strategic requirements for the future of the UEC system in England.
+This need stems from a strategic requirement to improve patient journeys and system efficiency.
 Therfore there is a need for a national standard that sets out what appointment booking solutions should and should not be able to do.

 Historically, Urgent and Emergency Care (UEC) was provided locally & things like the ability to book appointments & transfer care was dealt with locally or internally within a service, meaning they were often done using the same IT system.
 Local evolution of care systems gave rise to a largely heterogeneous IT infrastructure across the country.